daniel-grumberg/hipeds-group-project/v0.9_point_cloud_poster/Readme.md

 You can go to column=2 in the headerbox if you like for a third column.
 It should be self-explanatory looking at the TeX code.

-Just open a terminal on makefile level and type "make".
+%%Just open a terminal on makefile level and type "make".